 On this page you will find a variety of services that offer support locally, nationally and online.

-As a school, we take mental health and wellbeing very seriously and we are leading the way in highlighting this area.
+As a school, we take mental health and wellbeing very seriously.
 We are committed to supporting the emotional health and wellbeing of our pupils and staff.
 We know that everyone experiences life challenges that can make us vulnerable and at times, anyone may need additional emotional support.
 We take the view that positive mental health is everybody’s business and that we all have a role to play.

 At St Paul’s we: